Reilly & Britton: Later period

+They published That Summer on Catalpa Street by Louise Pliss in 1961.

 While the firm never grew to be one of the major publishing houses of its era, it remained in business through six decades.
 In 1959 the company was purchased by the Henry Regnery Co., which for a time maintained Reilly & Lee as a separate imprint for Oz books and related titles.
 (In turn, Henry Regnery later assigned the Oz series to Contemporary Books, also of Chicago, which eventually was absorbed as a division of McGraw-Hill.)